coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ### Constantine Peros

-Constantine is an ICS student, interested in game development, AR, VR, Cryptocurrency, Robotics, Fishing, and Surfing.
+Constantine is an ICS student, interested in game development, AR/VR, Cryptocurrency, Robotics, Fishing, and Surfing.

 ### Chase Miyasato